“We are all fallen creatures and all very hard to live with.” — C.S. Lewis

 The word hypocrite comes from the Greek word hypocrites which means pretender or dissembler.
 It was originally used of Greek actors who uttered their lines behind masks.
 The word hypocrite was used to portray someone who was pretending to be someone else.
 A hypocrite is an actor, a person who pretends to be something he is not.
 Christ’s harshest words were reserved for hypocrites:

 Woe to you, scribes and Pharisees, hypocrites!
 For you are like whitewashed tombs which appear beautifully outwardly, but inside are full of dead men’s bones and uncleanliness.
-Even so you also outwardly appear righteous to men, but inside you are full of hypocrisy and lawlessness (Matt 23:27-28).
+Even so you also outwardly appear righteous to men, but inside you are full of hypocrisy and lawlessness (Matthew 23:27-28).

 THERE ARE SOME HYPOCRITES IN THE CHURCH